daltonschool/CS3A-recursion/README.md

 You may need to compile multiple files before you can run.

 ## Grading
-This assignment is due by 10/2 at 3:15pm on the moodle.
+This assignment is due by 10/16 at 9pm on canvas.
 Please tar the folder together and submit that tar.

+You must track each completed function and test data in your repository to receive full credit.
+See the section below on tracking.

 We will test your methods thoroughly, and you will not receive points for methods which fail.

-We will add 65 to your score as a curve.
+We will add 70 to your score as a curve.
 The maximum score will be 95.

-As long as you submit by the deadline.
-You may resubmit this assignment without penalty until 10/16 at 3:15pm.
+You may resubmit this assignment without penalty until 10/30 at 9pm.

 ## Tracking
-When you are done working on a function it is a good idea to save a checkpoint in your git repository.
-To do this, enter
+When you are done working on a function (you have written and tested it), you should commit that code to your git repository.
+To do this, add the appropriate files to the tracking area, that then write a commit message
 ```
-git commit -a -m "a short message about your progress"
+git commit -m "wrote and tested code for #N1"
 ```
-Often that message is about the contents you have just added, for instance "completed fibonacci function" or "added tests for reverse"
+Your message MUST include the appropriate # code, which can be found in the documentation next to every function.
+You may commit multiple times on the same # code, we will look at the last one.